© Crown copyright 2015

 Trademarks, designs, patents and copyright are the principal forms of IP protection available to companies and individuals.

-Kuwait is a member of the WT) and a signatory to the Agreement on Trade Related Aspects of Intellectual Property Rights.
+Kuwait is a member of the WTO) and a signatory to the Agreement on Trade Related Aspects of Intellectual Property Rights.

 Patent must be registered with the Patents Office at the Trademark Control Department of the Ministry of Commerce and Industry.